When you get to the weekend, vegan pancakes are always a great idea. Make them better by making them green.

 That’s it!
 And now your weekend is off to a better start than it would be without vegan matcha pancakes.
 Keep this, love this, cherish this and make it for everyone you meet at the bar and take home (if you’re hungover, you should try this instead.)
 Maybe I need to write the vegan’s guide to anal sex?
 Wasn’t that what made Teen Vogue relevant?

-*If you don’t have a non-stick pan, then you know how to use a non-stick pan.
+*If you have a non-stick pan, then you know how to use a non-stick pan.
 Right?
-You know to make sure that the pan is fully heated before adding a tablespoon of oil for a medium pan.
+You know to make sure that the pan is fully heated before adding a tablespoon of oil to the pan.
 And you know to let the oil heat up for 5-10 seconds before adding the batter.
 Right?